BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 <p>
 For his university schooling, von Neumann simultaneously undertook a degree in chemical engineering from ETH Zurich (Albert Einstein's alma mater) and a PhD in mathematics from Pázmány Péter University in Budapest.
-The chemical engineering degree was undertaken under the advice of his father, a pragmatically-minded banker.
+The chemical engineering degree was undertaken upon the advice of his father, a pragmatically-minded banker.
 It wasn't a typical parental pressure situation though. von Neumann and his father brainstormed options and together decided on chemical engineering.<sup>1</sup>
 </p>

 <p>
-He dodged the problem of "do what makes you money or do what you're passionate about" situation by doing both at the same time.
+He dodged "do what makes you money or do what you're passionate about" by doing both at the same time.
 He completed both degrees in 1926.
-He received his PhD in mathematics Summa Cum Laude, with minors in both experimental physics and chemistry.
+He received his PhD in mathematics Summa Cum Laude, with minors in experimental physics and chemistry.
-He then completed his Habilitation, which is like a European postdoc, thereby qualifying himself to be a university professor.<sup>1</sup>
+He then completed his Habilitation, which is like a European postdoc, which qualifyied him to be a university professor.<sup>1</sup>
 </p>

 <hr/>